The (Not So) Latest

 When White Heat was released in 1949, movie-goers of all ages were free to enjoy it.
-If the film were released today, the filmmakers would be forced to choose between accepting a restricted audience or cutting out much of the film's greatness.
+If White Heat were released today, the filmmakers would be forced to choose between accepting a restricted audience or cutting out much of the film's greatness.
 That is what the MPAA has done to us with its rating system.
-Since the ratings system was introduced, adults have been offered increasingly crass entertainment (since many consider it acceptable to be crass when children aren't watching), while younger film-goers have been restricted to increasingly trivial films.
+Since the ratings system was introduced, adults have been offered increasingly crass entertainment while younger film-goers have been restricted to increasingly trivial films.

 6/25/04: Clinton's Hypocrisy won't End

 On every talk show, we hear Bill Clinton whining about how Ken Starr and other Republicans exposed his adultery and persecuted him for his private affairs.
 The funny thing is, Clinton spent his political career attacking citizens for their private lives.